Feenix33/Pico8-First/README.md

-camera | Experiment in moving a tile map using map() and camera() functions text |  Text window using the camera() command to make placement easier dither | Try the new dither function in latest pico8 simplemap | move a map around with a select box robots | attempt at recreate the BSD robots game
+camera | Experiment in moving a tile map using map() and camera() functions text |  Text window using the camera() command to make placement easier dither | Try the new dither function in latest pico8 simplemap | Move a map around with a select box robots | Attempt at recreate the BSD robots game arck | Simple arcade game: fly across landscape shooting enemies